wobrozek/wobrozek/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+💼 I am currently SAP/ABAP Developer </br>
+🎓 I graduated from Silesian University of Technology in 2024 </br>
 🤔 I am a passionate about .NET and React </br>
-🎓 I am currently studying Computer Science @ Silesian University of Technology. </br>
-🏆 I am also a strong chess player 1900 raiting who represents @ Silesian University of Technology in tournaments.
+🏆 I am also a strong chess player who represents AZS Silesian University of Technology in tournaments.

 ## Languages and Tools: